 Figure 8.8.3.3-1 illustrates the procedure for the S-EES to retrieve the T-EES information from the ECS.
+This procedure is also applicable for the CES to retrieve the T-EES information.

 Pre-condition:

 1. The S-EES has been pre-configured with the address of the ECS; and